Hospitality 2026: Twelve Strategic Shifts Driving Commercial Outperformance

 Twelve.
 Direct Distribution and Loyalty Economics

 A balanced channel strategy still uses intermediaries for reach and for specific segments, but it aims to move repeatable demand into direct channels where contribution is stronger.
 Paid media must be measured with clean attribution to ensure that spend follows profitable audiences.
-Lifecycle communication before the stay, during the stay, and after the stay should highlight high margin add-ons and future visit incentives that are relevant to the guest profile.
+Lifecycle communication before the stay, during the stay, and after the stay should highlight high-margin add-ons and future visit incentives that are relevant to the guest profile.

 Billy Richards Consulting Action Framework